-Contamination of wounds with spores of grampositive anaerobic bacillus Clostridium (C) tetani and the release of a bacterium-derived neurotoxin individuals receiving complete vaccine doses; however, insufficient and incomplete immunization against tetanus as well as poor care of the wounds are related to tetanus, especially in ages over 65 [3].
-The Advisory Committee on Immunization (ACIP) Practices advised а series of immunizations, including five doses of the Diphtheria-Tetanus-Pertussis (DTP) vaccine for with and young children immunization using TT, the reduced Diphtheria-Pertussis (TdP) vaccine for adolescents and adults, as well as a booster vaccine dose of the Td vaccine every 10 years or when wound management is needed [1, 4, 5].
-In Iran, local with DTP vaccination а vaccine (manufactured by the Razi Institute) began in 1950 [6].
+Contamination of wounds with spores of grampositive anaerobic bacillus Clostridium (C) tetani and the release of a bacterium-derived neurotoxin lead to tetanus [1].
+Although an efficient antitetanus vaccine is available, tetanus has remained a crucial public health concern.
+Around one million deaths occur annually due to this disease worldwide [1, 2].
+Tetanus is infrequent in healthy individuals receiving complete vaccine doses; however, insufficient and incomplete immunization against tetanus as well as poor care of the wounds are related to tetanus, especially in ages over 65 [3].
+The Advisory Committee on Immunization (ACIP) Practices advised series а of immunizations, including five doses of the Diphtheria-Tetanus-Pertussis (DTP) vaccine for and young children with immunization using TT, the reduced Diphtheria-Pertussis (TdP) vaccine for adolescents and adults, as well as a booster vaccine dose of the Td vaccine every 10 years or when wound management is needed [1, 4, 5].
+In Iran, with а local DTP vaccination vaccine (manufactured by the Razi Institute) began in 1950 [6].

 Copyright: © 2021 The Author(s); Published by Rafsanjan University of Medical Sciences.
-This is an open-access article distributed under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This is an open-access article distributed under the terms of the¬ Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited